ositaka/soul-healing-decapcms/data/page/home.md

       **An Invitation to Receive**

       In this healing space, Tiago creates a sanctuary of peace and support.
 Trance Healing blends beautifully with the collective energy generated together—through shared intentions, breaths, and open hearts.
 Tiago invites everyone to simply be present, feel the connection with those around them, and open their hearts to the infinite love that surrounds them.
-The energies of the spirit world flow through, uplifting and restoring in ways that words cannot fully capture.
+The energies of the spirit world flow through you, uplifting you and restoring you in ways that words cannot fully capture.

       **Let Us Begin**

       As preparation to step into this sacred space begins, Tiago asks everyone to close their eyes and let go of any burdens they may carry.
-Trust in the unseen, trust in the process, and trust in the loving support of the circle.
+Trust in the unseen, trust in the process, and trust in the loving support of the healing.
 Together, all are welcomed into the presence of the spirit world to embrace the great energy of spiritual healing that awaits.

       With love and gratitude,